ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 - the Connection, the basic object that represents a flow of data as Messages in either direction between the Local and Remote Endpoints;
 - and the Listener, a passive waiting object that delivers new Connections.

 Preconnection objects should be implemented as bundles of properties that an application can both read and write.
-An implementation could allow properties of a preconnection to be updated.
-However, an application should avoid changes to the Preconnection Selection and Connection to improve consistent operation across different implementations.
+An implementation could allow applications to update the properties or endpoints of a preconnection after it is initiated.
+However, an application should avoid changes to the Preconnection properties and endpoints to improve consistent operation across different implementations.

 Connection objects represent the interface between the application and the implementation to manage transport state, and conduct data transfer.
 During the process of establishment ({{conn-establish}}), the Connection will not be bound to a specific transport flow, since multiple candidate Protocol Stacks might be raced.